darkewaffle/YAGDRSL/documentation/Building Your Character File.md

 ### Tick Settings
-These controls YAGDRSL's OnTick event.
+These control YAGDRSL's OnTick event.
 Essentially this allows code to be run at regular intervals regardless of what's happening in the game.
 However because of that if it is used irresponsibly then it can degrade game performance.
 But that should not be a problem as long as you are careful to not set TickInterval too low.

 | Setting | Default Value | Description |
 | --- | --- | --- |